what3words/w3w-swift-components/Documentation/Autosuggest/options.md

 Overview
 --------

-You may set autosuggest options for a number of what3words components including `W3WAutoSuggestTextField`, `W3WAutoSuggestSearchController`, and any other w3w components that satify the `W3WOptionAcceptorProtocol` protocol.
+You may set autosuggest options for a number of what3words components including `W3WAutoSuggestTextField`, `W3WAutoSuggestSearchController`, and any other w3w components that satisfy the `W3WOptionAcceptorProtocol` protocol.

 If you use voice search, then these options will be automatically applied to that as well.